- 1974: University of Wisconsin student activists begin picketing on April 14, 1974 for a Chicano Studies Department.

 - 2008: Sylvia Garcia, who had picketed the UW as a student to advocate for Chicano Studies in 1974, rejoined CLS as the program administrator.

-- 2009: Dr. Birgit Brander Rasmussen hired as an Assistant Professor of English with a joint appointment in CLS.
+- 2009: Dr. Birgit Brander Rasmussen was hired as an Assistant Professor of English with a joint appointment in CLS.

 - 2011: Petra Guerra became Associate Director.
 She served until 2013.